I have a different type of question and very much value your input.

 I laud you for giving such careful consideration to this decision.
 I have to admit, hearing the words “social pressure” immediately gets my back up.
 Making choices for our children is hard enough without dealing with the opinions of other parents!
 If you have doubts about any decision that affects your child, don’t be swayed by pressure from others.
 Ever.

 If a particular school tells you that your child cannot enroll unless he begins at age 2, or urges you to start your child earlier than you wish to for any reason, run for the hills.
 The school is not a good philosophical fit for you.
-And when your children are teens (like 2 of mine are), you’ll hope and pray that they don’t give in to social pressure either.
+And when your children are teens (like two of mine are), you’ll hope and pray that they don’t give in to social pressure either.

 Since the RIE classes I facilitate wind down when the children are 2 to 2 ½ years old, I’m often asked about preschool/daycare readiness.
 My personal opinion is that group socialization is helpful and positive for a child of 3 or 4, but toddlers 2 years of age or younger do not need to socialize in a group setting.